-3. Keep doors locked & use blackout curtains
+4. Keep doors locked

-Keep your doors locked.
-This goes for when your camping outdoors and in towns.
-Make it a habit to keep all the doors locked while you’re in the van and always while you’re sleeping.
+One of the essentials of van life safety is to make it a habit to keep all the doors locked while you’re in the van and always while you’re sleeping.

 I also recommend hanging up blackout curtains as soon as the sun gets low in the sky.
 Whether you’re alone or not, it’s a safer practice to prevent wandering eyes from peeking in at night.

-4. Have an exit plan
+6. Have an exit plan

-5. Consider buying a self defense tool
+11. Consider buying a self-defense tool

-Lastly, some people feel better knowing they have some sort of defense tool like pepper spray, a knife, taser, or a different type of weapon.
+Some people feel better knowing they have some sort of defense tool like pepper spray, a knife, taser, or a different type of weapon.
 This can be a good strategy for van life safety, but the overall goal is to avoid ever being in a situation where you feel like a defense weapon is necessary.